-To date, except for the adjustments to scientific activity described under "Current Scientific Activity" below, we have not experienced any significant external changes in our business that would have a significant negative impact on our consolidated statements of operations and comprehensive loss or cash flows.
+To date, except for the adjustments to scientific activity described under "Current Scientific Activity" below, we have not experienced any external changes in our business that would have a significant negative impact on our condensed consolidated statements of operations and comprehensive loss or cash flows.

 Exclusive of the development of certain of our proposed therapies, the severity of the impact of the COVID-19 pandemic on our business will depend on a number of factors, including, but not limited to, the duration and severity of the pandemic and the extent and severity of the impact on our service providers, suppliers, contract research organizations and our clinical trials, all of which are uncertain and cannot be predicted.
+The economic effect of the COVID-19 pandemic combined with increased geopolitical uncertainty and rising inflation could result in a negative impact on us.
 As of the date of issuance of our financial statements, the extent to which the COVID-19 pandemic may in the future materially impact our financial condition, liquidity or results of operations is uncertain.